Neoteroi/BlackSheep-Docs/docs/middlewares.md

 # Middlewares

-A BlackSheep application supports middlewares, which provide a flexible way to define a chain of functions that handles every web requests.
+A BlackSheep application supports middlewares, which provide a flexible way to define a chain of functions that handle every web request.

 This page covers: